1uc0s/MrRoboto/docs/ULN2003A_Hardware_Setup.md

 # ULN2003A Hardware Setup Guide
-## Four Stepper Motor Control with EasyPIC PRO v7
+## Six Stepper Motor Control with EasyPIC PRO v7

-This document provides complete hardware integration details for controlling four 9904-112-35014 stepper motors using ULN2003A Darlington transistor arrays with the EasyPIC PRO v7 development board.
+This document provides complete hardware integration details for controlling six 9904-112-35014 stepper motors using ULN2003A Darlington transistor arrays with the EasyPIC PRO v7 development board.

 ---